gurkenlabs/litiengine-docs/getting-started/install-and-start.md

 You can edit your objects in botton right corner.
 If you select an object in `Objects` tab, then the Properties of the object will appear.
 You can easily set up the objects' collision or movement through this.

-Now you can use Litiengine SDK.
+Now you can use LITIENGINE SDK.